 The same process applies to students in high school if a parent picks the student up from campus.
-If the student's parent authorizes the student to leave campus unaccompanied, a note provided by the parent must be submitted to the main office no later than two hours prior to the student's need to leave campus.
+If the student's parent authorizes the student to leave campus unaccompanied, the parent must submit a note to the main office at least two hours before the student needs to leave campus.
 A phone call from the parent may be accepted, but the school may ultimately require a note for documentation purposes.
 The student must sign out through the main office and sign in upon his or her return, if the student returns the same day.